GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion/Example.rst

 Problem description
 ------------------------------------------------------------------

 This example is an extension of the linear thermal diffusion problem presented in :ref:`AdvancedExamplePureThermalDiffusionWellbore`.
-It uses the thermal single-phase flow solver to model a non-linear thermal diffusion problem around a wellbore.
-Precisely, the volumetric heat capacity of the solid rock in this example linearly depends on the temperature.
+It uses the thermal single-phase flow solver to model a non-linear thermal diffusion problem around a wellbore where the volumetric heat capacity of the solid rock depends linearly on the temperature.

 **Input file**